cnlohr/swadges2017/README.md

 	//Force deep sleep (UDP only)
 	//    TO PADGE 0x09: [sleep ms MSB (4 bytes)] [0xaa, must be 0xaa]

+	//Read LEDs
+	//	To swadge: 0x13
+	//	From Swadge: 0x14 [number of leds] [led data]
 ```

 ## Pinouts